IN THIS ARTICLE

 In June 2021, Amazon announced it would expand its return-to-work initiative by hiring 1,000 returning professionals.
 More and more tech companies are launching returnship programs, which can help the tech industry mitigate its gender and age diversity problem (the average age for workers in the tech industry is 38, and just 28% of women hold leadership positions).

 Already, companies like Hubspot, Intuit, PayPal, IBM, Amazon, Facebook, and Microsoft offer returnships—temporary internships for re-launchers with the possibility of being hired for a full-time role upon successful completion.

 Ganihar says it’s important for people who are switching careers to position their prior experience as an asset instead of fearing it will detract from their new skillset.
 A former QA analyst, she had ample experience creating user documentation, working directly with customers, and giving technical presentations.
-She made sure to emphasize this narrative in job interviews after completing the Data Science Career Track at Springboard.
+She made sure to emphasize this narrative in job interviews after completing the Data Science Bootcamp at Springboard.

 Plenty of mid-career professionals take time off work to raise children, care for elderly parents, recover from an illness, travel, or complete military service.
 Ganihar advises those with a gap on their resume to apply to return-to-work programs and work with a career coach.

 “My career coach at Springboard helped me develop a story that I could tell during interviews that emphasized my skills as a business analyst rather than a software developer,” she said.
 “She was constantly motivating me to just keep going and reassuring me that there was an opportunity waiting for me.”

 Changing attitudes towards career breaks